 The volley should take up the majority of the game since the game is centered around the volley.
 Depending on your group, you can make specific rules that limit or enhance the ball’s play.
-Feel free to be creative when playing Nine Square and make the game something special for the group that you’re playing with.
+Feel free to be creative when playing 4 square volleyball and make the game something special for the group that you’re playing with.

-Nine Square is a game of constant change.
+4 Square Volleyball is a game of constant change.
 Although one player could be in the Queen/King square for one round, they could be waiting in the elimination line within a few moments.
 There are several ways to be eliminated: